Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 This leaves 70% of people matching the diagnostic criteria of IBS without even knowing they’ve IBS!

-If you have recurrent abdominal pain and yellow stool, Read this in-depth guide to figure out if you have IBS or Not.
+If you have recurrent abdominal pain and yellow stool, Read this in-depth guide to determine if you have IBS.

 8- Acute Hepatitis (& other liver diseases).

-Acute inflammation of the liver (commonly due to hepatitis A virus) can cause abdominal pain and yellow stool (ref).
+Acute liver inflammation (commonly due to the hepatitis A virus) can cause abdominal pain and yellow stool (ref).

 Overproduction of bilirubin by the inflamed liver can lead to yellow stool.